 Classical Homeopathy vs Protocols

-by | Jan 17, 2021 | Beginners, General | 0 comments
+by diane the homeopath | Jan 17, 2021 | Beginners, General | 0 comments

 What is the difference between Classical Homeopathy and using Protocols?